Adaptive numerical designs for the calibration of computer codes: Introduction

 This paper is divided into five sections.
-In Section $2$, the statistical framework is introduced, then the main features of the GPE are recalled.
-In Section $3$, two new algorithms for Bayesian calibration based on the Expected Improvement criterion are presented.
-Their performances are illustrated on two academic examples in Section $4$.
-The conclusions of this paper are provided in Section $5$.
+In Section \ref{sec:two_calib}, the statistical framework is introduced and the main features of the GPE are recalled.
+In Section \ref{sec:three_calib}, two new algorithms for Bayesian calibration based on the Expected Improvement criterion are laid out.
+Their performances are illustrated on two academic examples in Section \ref{sec:four_calib}.
+The conclusions of this paper are provided in Section \ref{sec:five_calib}.